abweiner18/portfolio/README.md

 ## [Video Tutorial](Anita_HW_Camtasia4.mp4)
 Learn how to set up and use the HTML live preview feature in the Atom text editor. *Produced in Camtasia*.
 ## Authoring Tools
-See the same guide created in different authoring tools.
+See how the the same material has been created and generated using different authoring tools.

 For the beginner using the Atom text editor, learn how to set up and use the syntax highlighting and live preview features for HTML, Markdown, and RST.
 * [DITA/Oxygen Author – Web Help](Anita_DITA_HW_REVISED/Anita_Revised/out/webhelp-responsive/index.html)